jonathancraddock/Jitbit-Config/README.md

 }
 ```

-> TIP: In the browser console `typeof jQuery` will return `function` if jQuery is loaded, and `undefined` if it's not loaded.
+> **TIP:** In the browser console `typeof jQuery` will return `function` if jQuery is loaded, and `undefined` if it's not loaded.
+Seems like a quick and easy check without having to look at the page source.

 -----